 By providing support and guidance on your therapeutic journey, I can help you as you explore what affects your peace of mind, alleviate your distress and move towards positive change and the realisation of your full potential.

 "Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself."

 I abide by the United Kingdom Council for Psychotherapy (UKCP) Code of Professional Conduct

 I am listed on Counselling Directory and also on both the UKCP's and the British Association of Counselling and Psychotherapy's Find A Therapist websites.

 What type of therapy do I need?

 If you’re confused by all the information out there and wondering whether you need DBT, EMDR, CBT, TA (or indeed any of the industry acronyms), just remember Dr. Irvin Yalom’s professional rosary: "it’s the relationship that heals".
 He believes the bond between therapist and client is key to the healing process.
 Feeling heard and understood is what stays with you.
 If you find a therapist you can connect with, in a convenient location, at a price you can afford, you have the essentials.
 If you're uncertain whether psychotherapy or counselling is right for you, you are welcome to call for a no obligation 15 minute chat so I can answer your questions and address any concerns.

 What issues can psychotherapy and counselling help with?

-I work with men, women and couples aged 16 or over whose issues have included:
+I provide counselling and psychotherapy from an office in Weybridge, close to Cobham, Walton on Thames and Byfleet.
+I work with couples and individuals aged 16 or over whose issues have included: